camunda/camunda-docs-manual/content/reference/rest/decision-definition/put-history-time-to-live.md

   </tr>
   <tr>
     <td>id</td>
-    <td>The id of the process definition to change history time to live.</td>
+    <td>The id of the decision definition to change history time to live.</td>
   </tr>
 </table>